Cruise: seabirds, mammals, island endemics and remote islands.

 Cetaceans and marine mammals: Antarctic Fur Seal, Leopard, Weddell, Crabeater and Southern Elephant Seals, Southern Right, Antarctic Minke, Sei, Blue, Fin, Humpback Whales, Commerson's (Falklands), Peale's (Beagle Channel), Hourglass, Dusky (Beagle Channel), and Southern Right Whale Dolphins, Orca, Southern Bottlenosed and Strap-toothed Beaked Whales.

-Dates: various from October - March
+Dates: mutiple options from October - March

 Leader: Ship's expedition team